 1. Centralized knowledge base: Confluence serves as a single source of truth for all UX research findings.
 This centralization eliminates the need to search through multiple tools or platforms, saving time and reducing the risk of overlooking crucial insights.

 2. Improved collaboration: With its robust commenting and editing features, Confluence fosters teamwork among researchers, designers, and stakeholders.
-Real-time collaboration ensures that insights are shared quickly and feedback is incorporated efficiently.
+Real-time collaboration ensures that insights are shared quickly and product feedback is incorporated efficiently.

 3. Better visibility: Confluence's intuitive navigation and search capabilities make it easy for team members and stakeholders to find relevant research.
 This improved visibility helps in making informed, user-centered decisions across the organization.